pkumod/gStore/docs/INSTALL.md

 You are free to modify the source code of gStore and create your own project while respecting our work, and type `make tarball` command to compress all useful files into a .tar.gz file, which is easy to carry.

-Type `make gtest` to compile the gtest program if you want to use this test utility.
 You can see the [HOW TO USE](USAGE.md) for details of gtest program.